Quality management applies to the manufacture of all therapeutic goods to which the PIC/S guide to GMP (PE009-13) applies, including medicinal gases.

 Grouping of products for PQR

-Grouping (sometimes referred to as bracketing or matrixing) of products is when one PQR is prepared for a group of products.
-Grouping for the preparation of PQRs may be acceptable, if adequately justified.
-It is usually only acceptable if:
+Grouping of products is when one PQR is prepared for a group of products.
+Grouping for the preparation of PQRs is acceptable for medicinal gases.

 Batches to be included in a PQR

 PQRs are to include all batches for which manufacture:

 - commenced during the current PQR reporting period

 - was terminated, delayed or failed

 When grouping is applied, all batches of all products in each group are expected to be included in the PQR.